-All Party Parliamentary Group on Loneliness Inquiry
+All-Party Parliamentary Group on Tackling Loneliness & Connected Communities

-The APPG on Loneliness needs your opinions
+The APPG Loneliness Inquiry

-The inquiry will seek to:
+The APPG's independent inquiry sought to:

-- Hold government to account and secure a renewed cross-Government commitment to tackling loneliness and its underlying causes
+- Hold government to account and secure a renewed cross-government commitment to tackling loneliness and its underlying causes

 - Build on progress made to date, by recommending tangible and ambitious next steps for government, at the end of the inquiry in December 2020

-To form the basis of the inquiry, the APPG has launched a consultation to gather views and evidence on how to better tackle loneliness, and explore solutions to crucial but complex policy areas, including:
+To form the basis of the inquiry, the APPG launched a call to evidence to gather views and evidence on how to better tackle loneliness which closed on 7 May 2020.

-- Designing and implementing ways to test the implications of government policies on loneliness
+- designing and implementing ways to test the implications of government policies on loneliness

-- Translating national policy into local action through local authorities
+- translating national policy into local action through local authorities

-- Community infrastructure (including housing, transport and public spaces)
+- community infrastructure (including housing, transport and public spaces)

-- How to adequately fund the voluntary and community sector upon which social prescribing depends
+- how to adequately fund the voluntary and community sector upon which social prescribing depends.

 Sharing evidence at the Houses of Parliament